Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Experiments

-\textbf{Generation controllability of our diffusion prior:} Fig.~\ref{fig:qualitative} presents qualitative examples of our diffusion model given different textual descriptions.
-We validate how pose generation (without any reference images) responds to different affordance elements while keeping the rest of the description fixed.
+\customparagraph{Controllability of diffusion-based generation} Fig.~\ref{fig:qual_control} presents qualitative examples of our diffusion model given different textual descriptions.
+We validate how pose generation responds to different affordance elements with the rest of the description fixed.
 Specifically, we alter only the object size (small \vs large), demonstrating that our model can produce hand poses that adapt to the size change, such as wider grasps for large objects and tighter grasps for small ones.
-This suggests that our diffusion prior not only yields kinematically plausible poses but also faithfully incorporates actionable semantics embedded in the affordance descriptions.
+This suggests that our diffusion prior can faithfully incorporate actionable semantics embedded in the affordance descriptions.

+\customparagraph{Object-property-wise evaluation} We provide further granular evaluations on \cite{cho:eccv24dense} with different object types and sizes.
+As shown in \cref{fig:obj_eval}, while WiLoR suffers large errors on medium cylinders, large disks, and articulated shapes, our method consistently achieves robust refinement across these challenging categories.

+\customparagraph{Inference cost} Owing to our adaptive start steps in refinement ($n$ in \cref{fig:refinement}) and sparse time sampling, our method does not worsen the inference burden in GFLOPs and Throughput compared to the foundation model WiLoR in \cref{tab:efficiency}.